gauravbhand1611/oms-documentation/documents/retail-operations/brokering/rules.md

 1. <mark style="color:orange;">**Partially available**</mark>

 * **Allow partial allocation:** Allow an order to be split and allocated partially if some items are available at a location.
 For example, a same-day/next-day batch may allow partial allocation in the final inventory rule, while standard orders may prohibit partial allocation across all rules.
 While partial allocation enables some items to be fulfilled immediately, it can increase shipping costs.
 To mitigate this, retailers can enable the **Brokering Shipment Threshold** in HotWax, which only allows order splitting if the order’s value exceeds a minimum threshold.
 Learn more about [Brokering Shipment Threshold](https://docs.hotwax.co/documents/retail-operations/orders/brokering/scenarios) and how to implement it.
 * **Partially allocate grouped items:** Allow orders containing kits or gift items to be split and allocated partially if some items are available.
-If you want to allow splitting for other items but wish to [prevent splitting for grouped items](https://docs.hotwax.co/documents/retail-operations/orders/brokering/scenarios), you can configure this by toggling **ON** the partial allocation and toggling **OFF** partial allocation for grouped items.
+If you want to allow splitting for other items but wish to [prevent splitting for grouped items](https://docs.hotwax.co/documents/retail-operations/orders/brokering/scenarios), you can configure this by toggling **ON** partial allocation and toggling **OFF** partial allocation for grouped items.

 2. <mark style="color:orange;">**Unavailable items**</mark>